fommil/fpmortals/manuscript/complete.md

 Another form of product is a tuple, which is like an unlabelled `final case class`.

-`(A.type, B, C)` is equivalent to `ABC` in the above example but it is best to use `final case class` when part of an ADT because the lack of names is awkward to deal with.
+`(A.type, B, C)` is equivalent to `ABC` in the above example but it is best to use `final case class` when part of an ADT because the lack of names is awkward to deal with, and `case class` has much better performance for primitive values.

 Another form of coproduct is when we nest `Either` types. e.g.